Transient Performance of Tube-based Robust Economic Model Predictive Control

 holds for all $\znuc(0|0)\in\X_\infty$ and for all $N,T\in\N$. \end{theorem} \begin{pf} The proof works similar to the proof of \cref{th:nap_tc}.
 The only difference is that we sum up \eqref{eq:perf_ls} and obtain

 If we now choose $N$ large enough we may apply \cref{lemma_diff_infty}, which leads to

 Thus, we obtain \eqref{eq:nap_uc} with $\delta_3(N) = \delta_1(N) + \epsilon_1(N)$. $ $ \end{pf}

 Again, the results are similar to those of the nominal EMPC in \cite{Gruene2016}.
 The difference to the case with terminal conditions is that in \eqref{eq:nap_uc}, the error term $\delta_3(N)$ now occurs $T$ times in the performance estimate.
-For this reason, in the case without terminal conditions only an estimate for the closed-loop performance up to a value $T<\infty$ exists, but not for the infinite horizon closed-loop performance $\Jcluc_\infty$.
 We can interpret \eqref{eq:nap_uc} as that the closed-loop performance on each finite time interval $\left[0,T\right]$ approximates the infinite-horizon performance on this time interval, up to the error term $T\delta_3(N)$.

 For the transient performance estimate, state sequences that end up in a $\kappa$-ball around $\zs$ are now considered.
 At this point $\kappa= \max\{\beta\left(\|\znuc(0|0) - \zs \|,T\right),\epsilon_1(N)\}$ is defined, since the closed-loop state sequences only converge into a $\epsilon_1$-neighborhood of $\zs$.